saampaark/Foodie/README.md

 # Foodie 🍏
-Have you ever wondered how many calories are in your food?
-This fullstack application allows you to gain nutritional information about various foods.
-This project was built using Python, Django, JavaScript, HTML, and CSS.
+Curious about the calorie content of your food?
+This full-stack application provides detailed nutritional information for a wide range of foods.
+Built with Python, Django, JavaScript, HTML, and CSS, this project offers an easy and interactive way to explore nutritional data.

 ## Features
 - Food Search: Search for various foods to get detailed nutritional information.